 LEAD AND COPPER RULE (LCR) RESOURCES

-EPA Awards Iowa $460,000 To Test For Lead In School Drinking Water
+EPA Awards North Carolina $964,000 In Funding To Test For Lead In School Drinking Water

 Between ever-evolving rules and regulations and numerous stakeholders, compliance can be hard.
 Our software automatically ingests lab results, triggers consumer notifications, and ensures that those stakeholders are in the know – and that you are fully compliant.